Upstatement/ups-public-library/src/entries/what-is-html.md

 ---
 layout: layouts/entry/index.njk
 title: What is HTML?
-date: 2020-12-11
+date: 2021-01-16
 tags:
   - html
   - basic
 nextEntryTitle: HTML Elements
 ---

-HTML, or Hypertext Markup Language, is what we use to add content to websites.
+HTML, or HyperText Markup Language, is what we use to add content to websites.
 It's a simple language with only a few rules, but it's also the backbone of a website.

 ## How HTML Works